 Farmington River - Fishing has been good on the West Branch (Hartland to New Hartford) and conditions should be good for the weekend.
-Water temperatures are in the mid 60's°F in the upper part of the River and mid to upper 70's in the Collinsville/Unionville section (with closure around key tributaries).
-Flows are clear and low (currently 78 CFS at Riverton, with the Still River adding an additional 9 CFS).
+Water temperatures are in the low 60's°F in the upper part of the River and low 70's in the

+Collinsville/Unionville section (with closure around key tributaries).
+Flows are clear and low (currently 78 CFS at Riverton, with the Still River adding an additional 6.7 CFS).